 Research has shown that exercising regularly for just a single hour a week can help prevent depression.
-The results of an analysis reveal that even a small amount of any intensity exercise can help to protect against depression and benefit mental health regardless of gender or age.
+The results of a study reveal that even a small amount of any intensity exercise can help to protect against depression and benefit mental health regardless of gender or age.
 The analysis involved 33,908 people who had their exercise levels and symptoms of anxiety and depression monitored over 11 years.
 The researchers determined that 12% of depression cases could have been prevented if the individuals had partaken in just 1 hour a week of physical activity.

 It's been known for a while now that exercise plays an important part in the treatment of depression symptoms, but this analysis quantifies the preventative potential of exercise with regards to reducing future depression levels.
 The results are noteworthy because they demonstrate that even a relatively small amount of exercise, from just an hour a week, can significantly protect against depression.
 Researchers are still determining precisely why exercise has this protective effect, but it's believed to be due to a combination of the various physical as well as social benefits of exercise.